-TP, TSS, NO3: load (in pounds/day) = flow (cfs) X concentration (mg/L) X 5.3938
+DO, TP, TSS, NO3: load (in pounds/day) = flow (cfs) X concentration (mg/L) X 5.3938

 Duration curve analysis of water quality data identifies different flow intervals, which can be used as a general indicator of the hydrologic condition at the specific monitoring location (i.e. lots of water versus little and to what relative degree).
-Flow intervals are demarcated as such: very high flows (0-10%), high flow conditions (10-40%), mid-range flows (40-60%), low flow conditions (60-90%), and dry conditions (90-100%).
-These intervals can provide additional information in regard to patterns and conditions associated with the impairment.
+Flow intervals are demarcated as such: very high flow conditions (0-10%), high flow conditions (10-40%), mid-range flow conditions (40-60%), low flow conditions (60-90%), and dry conditions (90-100%).
+These intervals can provide additional information regarding patterns and conditions associated with the impairment.

-Loads that display on the graph above the curve (calculated using the state standard) indicate a violation of the water quality standard, while those plotting below the load duration curve indicate that the standard is being met for that monitoring event.
+Parameter loads for DO, E. coli, TP, and TTS displayed on the graph above the curve (calculated using the state standard) indicate a violation of the water quality standard, while those plotting below the load duration curve indicate that the standard is being met for that monitoring event.
+Conversely, dissolved oxygen readings that meet the standard are above the curve and those not meeting are below.

-VRMN Station Pollutant Load Duration Curve
+VRMN Station Parameter Load Duration Curve